man455/wordpress-job-manager/readme.txt

 * FIXED: `<title>` text not displaying in Hybrid theme
 * FIXED: Some HTML errors on the frontend
 * FIXED: Page could error out with MS and no fancy URLS
+* FIXED: Compatibility with SI CAPTCHA plugin
+* FIXED: compatibility with FeedWordPress plugin
+* FIXED: Sanity checking on some shortcodes

 = 0.7.14 =
 * ADDED: Swedish Translation, provided by [Berndt Axelsson](http://www.saxekon.se/)